 COAST TO COAST

-This year, the Modena Cento Ore will be held from Tuesday, June 4th, to Sunday, June 9th, with an itinerary crossing Italy from east to west, from Adriatic sea to Tyrrhenian one; crews will taking up the gauntlet for four days on the most beautiful routes through Emilia-Romagna and Tuscany: from Rimini to Florence, Forte dei Marmi and Modena, with the final arrival and podium in Piazza Grande.
+This year, the Modena Cento Ore will be held from Sunday, October 2nd, to Thursday, October 7th, with an itinerary crossing Italy from east to west, from Adriatic sea to Mugello; crews will taking up the gauntlet for six days on the most beautiful routes through Emilia-Romagna and Tuscany: from Milano Marittima to Florence, and Modena, with the final arrival and podium in Piazza Grande.

 Three races on the track at the legendary circuits at Imola, Mugello, and Misano where an